GaziYucel/citationManager/README.md

 ---------------------
 1. Download the plugin from https://github.com/TIBHannover/optimetaCitations and unzip the folder into `/plugins/generic/optimetaCitations` in OJS
 2. Activate the plugin in the OJS plug-in settings
-3. Fill in your username/password for all Open Access websites where you are registered (registration is on external sites)(**not yet implemented**)
+3. Fill in your authentication info (such as username/password or tokens) for all Open Access websites where you are registered (registration is on external sites, see below)

 Screenshot(s)
 ---------------------